-There’s no better place to bring the weekend to a close than The Publican, legendary chef Paul Kahan’s tribute to simple, pristine farmhouse fare.
-And if the fresh raw oysters, potted rillettes, and generally meat-centered menu weren’t tempting enough, imagine eating these mouthwatering dishes in an elegant, high-ceilinged European beer hall (837 West Fulton Market Street).
+There’s no better place to bring the weekend to a close than The Publican, legendary chef Paul Kahan’s tribute to simple farmhouse fare.
+And if the fresh raw oysters, potted rillettes, and generally meat-centered menu aren’t tempting enough, imagine eating these mouthwatering dishes in an elegant, high-ceilinged European beer hall (837 West Fulton Market Street).

 Not in the mood for a big meal?
 Grab some late afternoon picnic fixings from Publican Quality Meats, the sister sandwich shop and butcher across the street (825 West Fulton Market Street).
 One taste and you’ll understand why Kahan—also the chef behind Chicago gems Blackbird and avec—was the James Beard Foundation’s outstanding chef for 2013.